Q: What is the Quality Jobs Program?

 Q: What are the benefits of the program?

-A: It provides a rebate of up to 6% on annual wages for up to 10 years and the election of either a 4% sales/use tax rebate on capital expenditures or a 1.5% project facility expense rebate on the total capital investment, excluding tax exempted items.
-For advance notifications filed on or after July 1, 2015, 80% of the annual gross payroll shall be eligible for the rebate.
+A: It provides a rebate of up to 6% on annual wages for up to 10 years and the election of either a state sales/use tax rebate on capital expenditures or a 1.5% project facility expense rebate on the total capital investment, excluding tax exempted items.

 Q: What is a Quality Jobs contract?